 Locally funded and locally focused, The Pittsburgh Foundation and its donors have spent the last 70 years working to improve quality of life in the region.
 But we recognize that our efforts haven’t always succeeded in addressing the real problems that Pittsburghers face.
 To do that, we have to take aim at the cycle of generational poverty and lack of opportunity.
 And we can’t do it alone.
 To get better results, we have to operate in fundamentally different ways.

 100 Percent Pittsburgh

-Our new 100 Percent Pittsburgh organizing principle will engage people in frank, meaningful conversations about what they need to more fully participate in Pittsburgh’s economy.
+Our 100 Percent Pittsburgh organizing principle will engage people in frank, meaningful conversations about what they need to more fully participate in Pittsburgh’s economy.
 We’ve already begun by focusing on single women raising children and youth ages 12 to 24—two groups largely left behind in our region’s resurgence—and will broaden our focus in the coming years.

 We are building 100 Percent Pittsburgh grantmaking out of what people tell us will help them most.
 We are also investing in new, creative ideas to expand participation.
 We are supporting grassroots organizing to give all Pittsburghers more power to change policies that limit their future success.

 By collaborating and sharing ideas, time and resources, we can build a stronger Pittsburgh region—where a single woman raising children and working two jobs doesn't have to choose between paying for child care and medicine, and teenagers in poverty have a path toward success rather than a path into the criminal justice system.